-Bonhomme is the official representative of the Quebec Winter Carnival.
-White as snow and clad in the red toque and arrow sash of our heroic past, Bonhomme embodies the j oie de vivre of Quebecers!
+Bonhomme is the official representative of the Québec Winter Carnival.
+White as snow, wearing a red tuque and arrow sash of heroes of our past, Bonhomme embodies the joie de vivre of Quebecers!

-Wilfrid Hamel, then mayor of Quebec City, offered him the Key to the City for the first time moments after.
-The mayor of Quebec City still gives Bonhomme the Key at each Carnival opening night to this day, symbolically confirming his uncontested status of master of celebrations and King of the festivities.
-No wonder Bonhomme is now an international symbol of winter tourism!
+Wilfrid Hamel, then mayor of Quebec City, also took the opportunity to give Bonhomme his first set of Keys to the City.
+This tradition continues to this day with the mayor of Quebec City giving Bonhomme the Keys to the City at the start of each Carnival.
+This symbolic gesture confirms Bonhomme’s uncontested status as master of celebrations and king of the festivities.
+It’s no wonder that Bonhomme Carnaval is a proud international symbol of winter tourism.

-Ever since day one, Bonhomme has been spreading the wonders and magic of winter everywhere he sets foot.
-After all, isn’t he a little bit magical himself?
+Bonhomme continues to spread magic everywhere he goes.
+After all, isn’t he a bit magic himself?